6 Pocket-Sized Money Managers You Should Know About

 Payment apps also need to make your life easier.
 So, if you have freelancers or other third-parties to pay, your app needs to make light work of that.

-Here are some of the best accounts payable and receivable apps for business owners:
+Here are some of the best accounts payable and receivable apps for agency owners:

 PayPal is a great money management tool for both your personal and professional needs.

 However, its merchant services are what you’ll really want to put to work for you in the way of sending out invoices and processing payments – either by invoice or from a payment gateway on your website.
 You can also use it to issue payments to contractors and vendors.